The Omnificent English Dictionary in Limerick Form

 The Omnificent English Dictionary In Limerick Form (The OEDILF) is an open collaborative project to compile an English dictionary whose entries take the form of limericks.
 The project was originally called the "Oxford English Dictionary in Limerick Form," but the name was changed after the OED's legal department advised against it.
-The site, launched in May 2004, has attracted over 2,200 writers from around the world.
-As of July 2021, the project has amassed more than 113,000 limericks.
-The project progresses alphabetically and is currently accepting limericks on words beginning with the letters Aa- through Ha-.
+The site, launched in May 2004, has attracted over 2,260 writers from around the world.
+The project has amassed more than 120,275 limericks.
+The project progresses alphabetically and is currently accepting limericks on words beginning with the letters Aa- through Ir-.

-In July 2021, the estimated date of completion of The OEDILF was 3 Nov 2063.
+In June 2025, the estimated date of completion of The OEDILF was 16 February 2066.
 This will be a "first edition", a first pass through words in the English language.
 Work will move on to limericks for words that were skipped in the first pass and for words that were coined during the writing of the first edition.